This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 You should see a screen similar to the one below.
 Tap on the plug symbol in front of the device that is plugged in to the smart plug to create the connected device.

 When the devices have been linked, you will be able to switch them on/off not only from the smart plug or PDU Config tab, but also from the linked device page.
-In the picture below you can see a QNAP NAS connected to a Digital Loggers PDU power switch.
-The on/off and reboot buttons also appear in the Info section of the QNAP NAS.
+In the picture below you can see a AppleTV connected to a PDU outlet.
+The on/off and reboot buttons also appear in the Info section of the Apple TV.

 Please always make sure that the associated device of a PDU you have set up within Domotz matches the real wired configuration.

 Our implementation of smart plugs and PDUs typically use the default username and password of the supported devices.
 This is normally tested by our Agent at discovery time.
 If default user and password are used, you are not asked to provide credentials.
-If default credentials do not work, you will see the Config section of that device locked
+If default credentials do not work, you will see the Outlets section of that device locked.

 The section can be unlocked by entering the correct device access credentials.